sme-gmbh/openffucontrol-particleserver/README.md

 ## Building and installing
 First make sure to have Qt5 and openffucontrol-qtmodbus installed on your system.
+Of course you need an instance of influxDB somewhere in your network running.
 Create a directory for the build
 ```
 mkdir bin